 Ace automatically tracks sleep.
 Sufficient rest plays a critical role in a child’s overall health and wellbeing—so much so that the CDC recommends children ages 6 to 12 get 9 to 12 hours of shuteye a night.
 With Ace, besides being able to see how many minutes your kid spends asleep (and awake) each night, you’ll also be able to establish a sleep goal, schedule Bedtime Reminders, and set a silent, vibrating alarm to help them form healthy sleep habits.

 Some stats are restricted.
-Certain health and fitness metrics—like body fat and calories burned—that are available to adults will not be shown to kids.
+Certain health and fitness metrics—like body fat, weight, and calories burned—that are available to adults will not be shown to kids.

 Your child’s privacy can be safeguarded.
 Fitbit’s child accounts are designed to be compliant with the Children’s Online Privacy Protection Act (COPPA) and other applicable privacy laws.
 Parental consent is required for the creation of a child’s account to help ensure you’re a part of and can keep track of your children’s online activity.